 The riper (and uglier) the better!
 King Arthur Flour (the expert in all things to do with baking) says, "The best bananas for banana bread aren't yellow; they're black.
 Or they're at least streaked with black/brown, with just the barest hint of green at the stem.
 And again, the darker the better: there’s no such thing as a too-ripe banana when you’re making banana bread."

-I agree because as bananas ripen their starch is converted to sugar.
+I agree because, as bananas ripen, their starch is converted to sugar.
 So the riper the banana, the sweeter it becomes.
-That being said, I've made some delicious banana bread with yellow bananas with lots of nice brown (sugar) spots.
+That being said, I've made some delicious banana bread with more yellow bananas, providing they have lots of nice brown sugar spots.
 As long as your bananas have some brown spots and are no longer green, they will work well for banana bread.

 How to speed up the ripening of bananas